UPDATES

 Indian Heritage & Culture, History and Geography of the World and Society

-• Indian culture — salient aspects of Art Forms, Literature & Architecture (ancient to modern)
+• Indian culture will cover the salient aspects of Art Forms, literature and Architecture from ancient to modern times.

-• Modern Indian history from mid-18th century — significant events, personalities, issues
+• Modern Indian history from about the middle of the eighteenth century until the present- significant events, personalities, issues.

 • Post-independence consolidation and reorganization